-It is interesting, but not surprising, to note that social media use continues to grow into 2014.
+It is interesting, but not surprising, to note that social media use continues to grow.
 More and more people are using the various platforms to connect and network with one another.
 It is more important than ever before for businesses to build their presences and connect with their clients online.
 With more people carrying smartphones and the ease of access, staying in touch through social media will only continue.

 Social media: It is live.
 It is present.
 It is here to stay.
 Have an interesting fact to add?
 Let’s hear it!